 As more people change jobs for better opportunities, the war for talent intensifies.
 The result then becomes a shortage of labor where organizations compete for top talent in the job market.
 Currently, job seekers have a better advantage when changing jobs.
 They are better positioned to negotiate for more compensation, more job flexibility, and better perks.

 So, is 2022 a good time to change jobs?
 By all means.
-Companies are now going above and beyond to create an all-around better employee experience.
+Companies are now going above and beyond to create an all-around better employment experience.

 But before you make the leap, think about how a job change affects your investment and retirement plans.
 You have to think about rolling over 401(k) plans to your new employer and adapting your insurance plan.
 Infinium is here to help during these important junctures in your life, like a job change, so please don’t hesitate to get in touch!